dawidpodsiadly/webdriverio-smart-frame/README.md

 # Smart-Frame Implementation with WebDriverIO

-An implementation of the `smart-frame` attribute that cannot be done with Cypress.
-In the search for a tool, WebDriverIO turned out to be the best, so I decided to use it in practice.
+The implementation of the `smart-frame` attribute, which cannot be done with every framework.
+After exploring available tools, WebDriverIO turned out to be a good solution, so I decided to use it.
+Additionally, I wanted to check how to write tests in WebDriverIO for simple scenarios that I needed to test.

 ## How to Run